CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-observability-to-innovation/_index.md

 ---
-title: "Add Observability to Innovation"
+title: "Add Observability to CORTEX"
-linkTitle: "Add Observability to Innovation"
+linkTitle: "Add Observability to CORTEX"
-description: "Information about installing an observability platform for Innovation."
+description: "Information about installing an observability platform for {{% ctx %}}."
 weight: 30
 ---